andywillis/downloadmedia/README.md

 ### Examples of configuration files

+[Here is an example of how the configuration in version 1.0.0 looked and the default configuration for this new release](https://github.com/andywillis/downloadmedia/blob/main/documentation/configuration-examples/version1.json).
+This is just one level of menu.

-[Here is the default configuration](https://github.com/andywillis/downloadmedia/blob/main/documentation/configuration-examples/default.json).
+[Here is an example of a "full" configuration](https://github.com/andywillis/downloadmedia/blob/main/documentation/configuration-examples/default.json).
 There are two levels of menu.
 The first to define "Audio", "Document", "Image", and "Video", and a second level that specifies individual _types_ of media linked back to the parent by the `parentId` property.

-[Here is an example of how the configuration in version 1.0.0 looked](https://github.com/andywillis/downloadmedia/blob/main/documentation/configuration-examples/version1.json).
-This is just one level

 [Here is an example of a one-level "grouped" menu](https://github.com/andywillis/downloadmedia/blob/main/documentation/configuration-examples/grouped.json).
 Here clicking on any of the menu items downloads _all_ of the associated file types.